|Limits on the source database

 full logical backup must be performed.

-- Data logs are retained for at least 7 days during initial full data synchronization.
+- Data logs are retained for at least 7 days during full data synchronization.
+You can

-You can wait until initial full data synchronization is complete, and then clear the
+wait until full data synchronization is complete, and then clear the data logs generated

 Note To ensure data security, the DTS server stores only 50 GB of data logs or the data